joinbox/ui-components/DynamicPageLoader/README.md

 - Only adds dynamic click handler to elements once (to not fire url change multiple times for elements that are preserved over a page change)

+## Attention!
+- For now only modifies HTMLElements – and no other node types (text, comments, etc.)

 ## Important

 There are certain limitations concerning the use of JavaScript, as the global scope is preserved